relvingonzalez/hoopla_angular_test/README.md

 Your task is to make a web app that interacts with the Hoopla API in order to display a list of Metrics and allow values to be changed.

+The code around OAuth token handling is already done for you, as is a first basic model, controller, and view to fetch and display the list of metrics.

-This app should start by fetching and displaying the list of configured metrics.
+When you are finished, this app should start by fetching and displaying the list of configured metrics.
 Clicking on an item in the metrics list should take you to a page where metric values are listed for all the users in the organization (even if the user does not have a value set).
 Clicking a user row should enable the metric value to be edited.
 There should be a mechanism to save the value or cancel.
 After the value is saved, the user list should be redisplayed, showing the updated value.
 There should be a way to return to the metric list.

-The code around OAuth token handling is already done for you, as is a first basic model, controller, and view to fetch and display the list of metrics.

 A functioning app is a requirement, but you can get style points for an app that really works well from a UX perspective, has good test coverage, and is generally easy for another programmer to understand.